 - Visiting studentships at: Oxford University (1998); Queen’s University (1996-97)

-Reading; theatre and film; martial arts; cooking and baking; blogging
+Reading; theatre and film; mixed martial arts; cooking and baking; blogging

 - “Hope in an Epoch of Great Change.”
 ReLit Foundation Blog.
 March 2020